sndsgd/sndsgd-field/README.md

 [![Coverage Status](https://img.shields.io/coveralls/sndsgd/sndsgd-field.svg?style=flat-square)](https://coveralls.io/r/sndsgd/sndsgd-field?branch=master)
 [![Total Downloads](https://img.shields.io/packagist/dt/sndsgd/field.svg?style=flat-square)](https://packagist.org/packages/sndsgd/field)

+Tools for handling user input with PHP.

 ## Requirements

+This project is unstable and subject to changes from release to release.
+If you intend to depend on this project, be sure to make note of and specify the version in your project's `composer.json`.
+Doing so will ensure any breaking changes do not break your project.

 You need **PHP >= 5.4.0** to use this library, however, the latest stable version of PHP is recommended.